Representing Random Utility Choice Models with Neural Networks: Conclusion

 \section{Conclusion}

 In this paper, we introduce a new class of neural network-based choice models.
 Our neural network architecture, RUMnet, provides an efficient approximation of RUM discrete choice models.
-Unlike traditional RUMs, which rely on specific structural and distributional assumptions, RUMnets leverage the universality of feed-forward neural networks to learn the structure of the random utility function from data.
-Moreover, our method is practical as RUMnets can be trained using existing open-source libraries.
-By satisfying the RUM principle, we believe that our structured machine learning approach yields better generalization to high-dimensional inputs than other model-free methods, as illustrated by our numerical findings.
+Unlike traditional RUM discrete choice models, which rely on specific structural and distributional assumptions, RUMnets leverage the universality of feed-forward neural networks to learn the structure of the random utility function from data.
+Moreover, our method is practical as RUMnets can be trained using existing open-source libraries and achieves a competitive predictive performance .
+By satisfying the RUM principle, we believe that our structured machine-learning approach yields better generalization to high-dimensional inputs than other model-free methods, as illustrated by our numerical findings.
 This work opens several intriguing research directions.
-For instance, it might be possible to exploit the flexibility of the RUMnet architecture for more complicated choice estimation problems such as multi-item and dynamic discrete choice.
-Another important research avenue is to develop practical algorithms for decision problems such as assortment optimization or pricing under this choice model.